Major/noticeable changes to version 2023.05.01.

 Programs that hook into INT 21h and start a second program could get messed up.

 DOS API 21-36h (Get free disk space) returns 1.9 GB free space instead of 123 MB.

 DOS API 21-57h (Get last-written date and time) returned current time (for files).

 First read the little documentation vDos has to offer to make it run your application!
 Keep in mind you once had to configure DOS, the transition to Windows (XP?) took time.
 You forgot about that…

-Submitting a problem or issue: Describe it as detailed as possible, eventually attach your autoexec and config.txt files.
-If your autoexec.txt starts another batch file, include that also.
-A mere “My DOS program won’t …” doesn’t help to come to a solution, how simple that even might be...
+Submitting an issue: Describe it as detailed as possible, eventually attach your autoexec and config.txt files.
+If autoexec.txt starts another batch file, include that also.
+A mere “My program won’t …” doesn’t help to come to a solution, how simple that even might be...

 Trouble downloading: Check if you’re using a download accelerator and disable that.